DemonRem/AirPlugin/README.md

  plugins to implement the data exchange.

- The protocol is in constant evolution and updates are signaled by the library version number HSMP_PKT_PROTO_VER defined in HSMPNET.h New additions to the protocol generate a new version but versions tend to be backwards compatible so for example a 4.2 app can talk to a 4.6 plugin although it may not be able to understand all its messages.
+ The protocol is in constant evolution and updates are signaled by the library version number HSMP_PKT_PROTO_VER defined in hsmpnet.h New additions to the protocol generate a new version but versions tend to be backwards compatible so for example a 4.2 app can talk to a 4.6 plugin although it may not be able to understand all its messages.